UCAS code: C802

 Chat to our students today about their experience in the School of Philosophy, Psychology and Language Sciences.

-This programme is accredited by the British Psychological Society (BPS).
+This programme is accredited by the British Psychological Society (BPS), provided that you:

 cover all of the core BPS areas: